Spring School Programs Poster [PDF/488KB]

 Grades 2-3; 1.5 hrs (maximum 25 students)

 Living at the beach is no picnic!
 Thoughtful exploration and activities allow students to investigate how a diversity of marine creatures survive in an environment where they’re either all wet, or left high and dry.
-Offered at Island View Beach and Witty’s Lagoon regional parks at low tide.
+Offered at Island View Beach Regional Park at low tide.

 Education & Appreciation Garnered through Listening and Exploring - E.A.G.L.E Beach